-To remove only one of the agents from a machine that is running several agents, do not run the uninstall program.
-To remove a single agent and leave other agents intact, follow these steps:
+To remove an individual agent from a machine running several agents, do not run the uninstall program.
+To remove a single agent and leave other agents intact, do the following:

 - 1. Stop the agent.

 - 2. Confirm the location of the log files.

 - 3. Remove the agent as a daemon.

 - 4. Remove/Archive associated files.